Siran Neal: Professional career

+Buffalo Bills

-Neal was drafted by the Buffalo Bills in the fifth round (154th overall) of the 2018 NFL Draft.
+Neal was selected by the Buffalo Bills in the fifth round (154th overall) of the 2018 NFL draft.
 He made his NFL debut in the Bills' season opener against the Baltimore Ravens.
 In Week 4, against the Green Bay Packers, he recorded his first professional sack.

 Neal was placed on the reserve/COVID-19 list by the Bills on July 30, 2020, and was activated six days later.

 On February 23, 2022, Neal signed a three-year contract extension with the Bills.

+On March 6, 2024, Neal was released by the Bills.

+Miami Dolphins

+On March 13, 2024, Neal signed with the Miami Dolphins.

+San Francisco 49ers

+On March 18, 2025, Neal signed a two-year contract with the San Francisco 49ers.

+Personal life

+Neal is the son of Glenn Neal and Rhonda Walker.
+He has six brothers and one sister.
+Neal is married to his long-term girlfriend and shares twin daughters, Londyn and Lauryn Neal, as well as a son.